GOLD AUCTIONS BASEBALL CARDS

 The biggest cards you’ll find crossing the block at a gold auction are the true elite vintage rookie stars and record breakers.
 Mantle and Honus Wagner rookies routinely bring 7 figures, with the all-time auction record of $5.2 million set by the famed “Mint” ’52 Topps Mantle.
 High-grade T206 cards from the earliest days of the hobby also reign supreme, with rarities like the ’09-11 T206 Wagner and ’11 T206 Mathewson considered the pinnacles of collectability.
 Game-used memorabilia from Babe Ruth like jerseys and signed photos pull staggering prices as well.

-Read also: 2023 BASEBALL CARDS BOWMAN
+Read also: TOP 10 MICHAEL JORDAN BASEBALL CARDS

 Beyond the icon cards awaiting 8 or 9 figure bids, gold auctions feature a dizzying spectrum of desirable vintage and modern lots.
 Complete high-grade vintage sets in pristine binders can attract serious money.
 Rookie cards for legends across all eras see intense bidding, from Hank Aaron and Willie Mays to current stars Mike Trout and Ronald Acuña Jr. Top prospect cards for prospects like Wander Franco gain value each year.
 Authenticated rare variants and error cards cause a stir.
 Even modern relic cards pull in the thousands as today’s fans fuel demand.